As previously mentioned, the first month I owned my cozy abode, I wasn’t in Vancouver.

 Anyway, because of the stress of the last several months—dying family (not singular), buying a place, moving (clothes) again, looking for (affordable) furniture, guests—my thyroid, when retested, was even slower than the last checkup.
 Fuck.

 My heavy metals are still over the maximum ideal limit, and I require at least another year of chelation therapy to remove said heavy-duty heavy metals, which contribute to adrenal fatigue and thyroid dysfunction.
 Fuckfuck.

-I refuse to increase my medication1 and instead, on June 1, decide to go full throttle on Thrive, yet again, and re-dedicate myself to the 3-step program.
+I refuse to increase my medication1 and instead, on June 1, decide to go full throttle on my the amazing supplement system I use, yet again, and re-dedicate myself to the 3-step program.

-I don’t do anything else different—two capsules in the morning, a shake for breakfast, and a skin patch also known as DFT, which stands for something high-tech-medical-sounding.
+I don’t do anything else different—two capsules in the morning, a shake for breakfast, and a skin patch also known as nutrition sticker, which stands for something high-tech-medical-sounding.

 I lost six pounds in June.
 Not the 10 pounds I’d lost the first month I’d committed myself to the program, but considering all of the above, I’m okay with this.

 My friend left me the air mattress and bought me a Ficus tree as thanks for staying at my place.
 Whenever I look at it, I’m reminded of how friendship is about acceptance, growth, attention and forgiveness.
 That is love.